We often blame the big expenses for sucking our money away, however it could actually be the regular smaller amounts causing the grief.

 - Over-spending on fuel (use an App like Gas Buddy, or walk or bike ride)

-- Not getting the best electricity and gas supplier deals
+- Not getting the best electricity and gas supplier deals (once a year shop around for the best deal)

 - Paying for Pay TV or streaming subscriptions such as Netflix, Stan etc